 - Applications for graduate study in the UConn Department of History are made through the Graduate School; details of the application process can be found on the Graduate School website.

-- Before applying, we recommend that you first look over the list of faculty, perhaps explore the publications of those you find particularly interesting, and write them to gauge interest in working with you.
+- Before applying, we HIGHLY recommend that you first look over the list of faculty, perhaps explore the publications of those you find particularly interesting, and write them to gauge interest in working with you.
+You should ask them if they are accepting Ph.D. or MA students this year.

 Please include the following: